 How will I benefit from this study?
 Will I be compensated for my time and how much does it cost to participate?

 Participating may reduce your pain, improve knee function, and quality of life without surgery.
 Additionally, this is an opportunity to try different state of the art treatments for knee pain and contribute to chronic pain research, which can help others with your condition.

 If eligible, you may earn $510+ for completing all study-related visits, and we will cover parking expenses.

 This study is meant to follow a patient as they receive standard of care visits/procedures.
 The study does not pay for medical procedures or visit copays.
-Participants are responsible for paying insurance co-pays or out-of-pocket for medical procedures and co-pays.
+Participants are responsible for paying insurance co-pays or out-of-pocket for medical procedures.

 How can I find out more information?